 We are here to help you through this transitional period and welcome the opportunity to answer any questions or support you with any concerns that you may have.
 Please speak to your consultant directly or drop a line to firstname.lastname@example.org and we’ll come straight back to you.

-Senior Financial Accountant Location: Central London Salary: £70 000 - 80 000 plus benefits We are supporting an exciting energy client in their search for a Senior Financial Accountant to join their corporate office based in Central London.
-Reporting into the Group Finan...
+Financial Controller Location: South London Salary: £70 000 - 80 000 plus discretionary bonus, pension and benefits We are partnering an established business specialising in decarbonisation, as they search for a Financial Controller based at one of their operating sites in South-East London.
+Wit...

 Senior Finance Professionals met in the last 4 weeks